kumaresh2001/Movie-Ticket-Booking/README.md

 ## 4. Ticket Download
   After booking a show, the customer can download the ticket by clicking the **Download Ticket** button.
   This is facilitated by using a library called [Mpdf].
   This library is added into the project repository.
-The message to be written inside the file can be stored inside a variable and a file pointer is created by importing the library
+The message to be written inside the file can be stored inside a variable and a file pointer is created by importing the library.

   Example : **$mpdf = new \Mpdf\Mpdf();**

-  Then a method called WriteHMTL is used to write the message inside the file Example : **$mpdf->WriteHTML($message);**
+  Then a method called WriteHMTL is used to write the message inside the file.
+  Example : **$mpdf->WriteHTML($message);**

-  After that the file is downloaded on the customers device as a pdf by choosing the download option in the output method Example : **$mpdf->Output('ticket.pdf','D');**
+  After that the file is downloaded on the customers device as a pdf by choosing the download option in the output method.
+  Example : **$mpdf->Output('ticket.pdf','D');**

   After downloading the ticket,it can be viewed by the customer in their device